bobebend/Cardiovascular_diseases_risk_prediction/README.md

 -Changed the columns 'General Health' , 'Diabetes', and 'Checkup' from object to binary columns with get-dummies.

 -The Age_Category contained two, two digit ages seperated by a hypen (70-74), and the oldest age as 80+.
-I used split to remove the hypen and took the mean of the two numbers.
+I used split to remove the hypens and took the mean of the two numbers.
 --For to 80+ category I replaced it with a best guess average top age of 85 since there is no upper limit to the age category.

 -This left me a dataset which contained integers and floats.